Get a Sick Note for Anxiety

 Anxiety Sick Note FAQs

 It can.
 Anxiety meets the Equality Act 2010 disability definition if it has had a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities — meaning it has lasted or is likely to last 12 months or more.
 If this threshold is met, your employer has a legal duty to consider reasonable adjustments and cannot discriminate against you because of your condition.
-Recent employment tribunal decisions have also confirmed that workplace-specific anxiety can qualify as a disability even where symptoms are mainly triggered at work rather than in everyday life.
+The Equality and Human Rights Commission confirms that workplace-specific anxiety can qualify as a disability under the Act even where symptoms are mainly triggered in work-related situations.

 Yes.
 Anxiety affecting your ability to study, sit exams, or meet deadlines is a valid reason for a medical certificate for mitigating or extenuating circumstances at university.
 See our dedicated pages for university sick note and student mitigating circumstances letter — these are framed specifically for academic use rather than employment.